 If a report of sexual misconduct discloses a serious or continuing threat to COM-FSM community, the college may issue a campus-wide timely warning notice to protect the health or safety of the college community.

 The timely warning will not include any identifying information about the reporting party.
 Even where there is no imminent threat, the college may provide campus-wide notifications on reported sexual misconduct.
-At no time will the college release the name of the reporting party to the general public without the express written consent of the reporting party.
+At no time will the college release the name of the reporting party to the general public without the expressed written consent of the reporting party.
 The release of the responding party’s name to the general public is guided by Family Educational Rights and Privacy Act (FERPA) and the Clery Act.

 Title IX Coordinator